ton-community/ton-docs/docs/participate/blockchain-details/staking-incentives.md

-#Staking Incentives
+# TON Validators and staking-incentives

-TON is a Proof of Stake network.
-It means that its security, and stability is maintained by Validators.
-In particular Validators propose candidats for new blocks (batches of transactions), while other Validators *validate* and approve them via signature.
+TON Blockchain makes use of the Proof of Stake (PoS) consensus algorithm which means, like all PoS networks, that the network’s security and stability is maintained by a set of network validators.
+In particular, validators propose candidates for new blocks (made up of transaction batches), while other validators _validate_ and approve them via digital signatures.

-Validators are chosen via special [Elector governance contract](/develop/smart-contracts/governance#elector).
-In short, for each round of validation, validator candidates send application to the election along with stake (Toncoin) and desired *max_factor* (parameter which regulate how much maintenance work the validator is willing to perform).
-During election, contract chooses next round validators and assigns a *weight* to each validator to maximize total stake, while simultaneously respect stake and *max_factor* : the higher stake and *max_factor* the higher weight and vice versa.
+Validators are chosen using special [Elector governance contract](/develop/smart-contracts/governance#elector).
+During each consensus round, validator candidates send an application for election along with their stake and desired _max_factor_ (a parameter which regulates the amount of maintenance the validator performs per consensus round).

+During the validator election process, the governance smart contract chooses the next round of validators and assigns a voting weight to each validator to maximize their total stake, while also taking into consideration the validator’s stake and _max_factor_.
+In this respect, the higher the stake and _max_factor_, the higher the voting weight of the validator and vice versa.

-Validators which won the election participate in securing network in next validation round.
-However, unlike many other networks, to achieve horizontal scalability, each validator validates only part of the network:
+Validators that are elected are chosen to secure the network by participating in the next consensus round.
+However, unlike many other blockchains, to achieve horizontal scalability, each validator validates only a portion of the network:

-For each shardchain as well as masterchain there is a dedicated set of Validators.
-Set of masterchain validators consist of up to 100 validators with highest weight (that number is Network Parameter `Config16:max_main_validators`).
-In contrast, each shardchain is validated by set of 23 validators (that number is Network Parameter `Config28:shard_validators_num`).
-This set is frequently rotated each 1000 seconds (Network Parameter `Config28:shard_validators_lifetime`).
+For each shardchain and masterchain a dedicated set of validators exists.
+Sets of masterchain validators consist of up to 100 validators that exhibit the highest voting weight (defined as Network Parameter `Config16:max_main_validators`).

+In contrast, each shardchain is validated by a set of 23 validators (defined as Network Parameter `Config28:shard_validators_num`) and rotated randomly every 1000 seconds (Network Parameter `Config28:shard_validators_lifetime`).

 ## Positive incentives

-Each transction in TON spends some fees for computation (called `gas`), storage and message sending.
-This fees are accumulated on Elector contract in reward pool.
-Additionally, Network subsidize block creation by adding subsidy to reward pool equal of 1.7 TON for each masterchain block and 1 TON for each basechain block (Network Parameters `Config14:masterchain_block_fee` and `Config14:basechain_block_fee`).
-Note, that in the case of splitting basechain to two or many shardchains, subsidy per shardchain block is splitted accordingly.
-That way subsidy per unit of time is kept near constant.
+Similarly to all blockchain networks, each transaction on TON requires a computation fee called `gas` used to conduct network storage and the transaction processing on-chain.
+On TON, these fees are accumulated within the Elector contract in a reward pool.

+The network also subsidizes block creation by adding a subsidy to the reward pool equal to 1.7 TON for each masterchain block and 1 TON for each basechain block (Network Parameters `Config14:masterchain_block_fee` and `Config14:basechain_block_fee`).
+Note, that when splitting a basechain into more than one shardchain, the subsidy per shardchain block is split accordingly.
+This process allows the subsidy per unit of time to be kept near constant.

 :::info
-It is planned to introduce Deflation mechanism in 2023 Q2.
-In particular, part of network commision will be burn instead of going to reward pool.
+The TON Blockchain is planning to introduce a deflationary mechanism in Q2 of 2023.
+In particular, a portion of TON generated via network use will be burned instead of going to the rewards pool.
 :::

-After validation round that lasts 65536 seconds or ~18 hours (Network Parameter `Config15:validators_elected_for`) stakes are not immediately released but are held for additional 32768 seconds or ~9hours (Network Parameter `Config15:stake_held_for`).
-During that period fines can be deducted (see below).
-After fund release validators can withdraw their stakes back along with share of reward pool accrued during validation round proportional to their *weight*.
+After a validation cycle round lasting 65536 seconds or ~18 hours (Network Parameter `Config15:validators_elected_for`), staked TON is not immediately released by each validator, but instead held for an additional 32768 seconds or ~9 hours (Network Parameter `Config15:stake_held_for`).
+During this period, slashing (a penalization mechanism for misbehaving validators) penalties can be deducted from the validator.
+After funds are released, validators can withdraw their stake along with a share of the reward pool accrued during the validation round proportional to their voting _weight_.

-At the moment of writing (April 6 2023), total reward pool per round is ~40'000 Toncoin and average reward per validator is ~120 Toncoin (maximal difference in weight and thus in reward is ~3).
+As of April 2023, the total reward pool per consensus round for all validators on the network is approximately 40,000 TON, with the average reward per validator being ~ 120 TON (the maximum difference between voting weight and the accrued rewards is ~3 TON).

-Given 5 billion Toncoins of total supply that gives inflation rate of about 0.3-0.6% annually.
-This number, however is not constant and may deviate depending on network condition.
+Given the total supply of Toncoin (5 billion TON) has an inflation rate of approximately 0.3-0.6% annually.
+This inflation rate, however, is not always constant, and may deviate depending on the network’s current state.
 Eventually it will tend to deflation after Deflation mechanism activation and growth of network utilization.

 ## Negative incentives

-Generally there are two types of validator misbehaving: idle and malicious, both are and prohibited may be fined.
+On TON Blockchain, there are generally two ways validators can be penalized for misbehaving: idle and malicious misbehaving; both of which are prohibited and may result in being fined (in a process called slashing) for their actions.

-If validator does not participate in block creation and signing for substantial time during the round, it can be fined by *Standard fine*.
-Currently it is set to be 101 Toncoin (Network Parameter `ConfigParam40:MisbehaviourPunishmentConfig`).
+If a validator does not participate in block creation and transaction signing for a significant amount of time during a validation round, it is potentially fined using the _Standard fine_ parameter.
+As of April 2023, the Standard fine accrued is 101 TON (Network Parameter `ConfigParam40:MisbehaviourPunishmentConfig`).

 :::info
-It is planned to multiply increase fine by the end of 2023.
+TON is planning to increase the _Standard fine_ for validators by the end of 2023.
 :::

-In contrast, if validator maliciously generate or signs incorrect blocks there is no limitation of fine size.
-In worst scenario, validator may lose the whole stake.
-In other words, validator vouches for its correct behavior with the whole stake.

-Fines are functioning as follows: anybody can create complaint for validator misbehaving, attach proofs of misbehavior and submit it to Elector.
-During `stake_held_for` period other validators, check complaints (misbehaving proofs and size of the fine) and vote for it.
-Upon reaching 66% of approval validators (measured by weight), fine is deducted from the amount that will be withdrawn by reported validator.
-Routine of checking and voting for complaints is usually done automatically by MyTonCtrl.
+On TON, slashing penalties (fines given to validators) allow any network participant to file a complaint if they believe a validator is misbehaving.
+During this process, the participant issuing the complaint must attach cryptographic proofs of misbehavior for Elector submission.
+During the `stake_held_for` dispute resolution period, all validators operating on the network check the validity of complaints and vote whether they will pursue the complaint collectively (while determining the legitimacy of misbehaving proofs and fine allotment).

+Upon reaching 66% validator approval (measured by an equal voting weight), a slashing penalty is deducted from the validator and withdrawn from the validator’s total stake.
+The validation process for penalization and complaint resolution is typically conducted automatically using the MyTonCtrl.